vigneshavm/Interview-questions/Vaisala.md

 Example: When code is pushed to main, the pipeline builds Docker image → pushes to ECR → deploys to ECS service.
+Q: What tools can you use for CI/CD?
+A: AWS CodePipeline, Jenkins, GitHub Actions, GitLab CI.

+Q: How do you manage secrets in pipeline?
+A: Store in AWS Secrets Manager or GitHub Encrypted Secrets.

+Q: What’s your rollback strategy?
+A: Use versioned artifacts (ECR image tags or Lambda versions) and revert deployment if failure detected.

 ---